kgitthoene/wordpress-plugin-recursive-shortcode/recursive-shortcode/readme.txt

 = What is this plugin? =

 Basically a parser for nested shortcodes.
 With an analysing tool to understand the internal evaluation hierarchy.

 = Who should use it? =

 Everyone who wants the output of a shortcode as content or parameter of another shortcode.
-Simple example: Inject the output from Plugin **URL Params** into **Display Posts – Easy lists, grids, navigation, and more**.
+Simple example: Inject the output from Plugin [URL Params](https://wordpress.org/plugins/url-params/) into [Display Posts](https://wordpress.org/plugins/display-posts-shortcode/).

 = Do I need to have coding skills to use this plugin? =